arpg/coloradar-library/README.md

 ![Creating a personal access token](examples/readme_images/token.png "Personal acceess token")

-As soon as `docker login ghcr.io` executes successfully, pull the desided image.
+As soon as `docker login ghcr.io` executes successfully, pull the desired image.
 In this example, we will use an image without ROS support but with built-in CUDA support:
 ```
 docker pull ghcr.io/arpg/coloradar-lib:12.6
 ```